dogweather/forkful/content/en/cpp/data-formats-and-serialization/working-with-json.md

   \ and transporting data, making it an excellent medium for data interchange between\u2026"
 lastmod: '2024-03-13T22:45:00.377127-06:00'
 model: gpt-4-0125-preview
-summary: "JSON (JavaScript Object Notation) is a lightweight format for storing and\
-  \ transporting data, making it an excellent medium for data interchange between\u2026"
+summary: JSON (JavaScript Object Notation) is a lightweight format for storing and transporting data, making it an excellent medium for data interchange between servers and web applications.
 title: Working with JSON
 weight: 38
 ---